Getting Mesothelioma Treatment in Virginia

 American Cancer Society

-The American Cancer Society’s cancer resource centers provide free wigs, hats, treatment information and other support for cancer patients.
-The available services also include help finding emotional support networks, financial assistance and lodging during treatment.
+Local resource centers across Virginia offer free wigs, hats, information on treatment and additional support to cancer patients.
+Patients also receive assistance with emotional support networks, financial help and lodging during treatment.

 Family Resources for Mesothelioma